 Serving Chateau Peyrabon with Wine, Food, Pairing Tips

 Chateau Peyrabon is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-Older vintages might also need decanting, for both aerating and to remove the sediment.
+Older vintages might also need decanting, for both aerating and removing the sediment.

 Château Peyrabon Wine Tasting Notes